-- 0.71 pound boneless skinless chicken breast cut into 2 inch long thin slices (325 grams)
+- 0.75 pound Chicken breast (** 325 grams, cut into 2 inch long thin slices, boneless skinless chicken breast.)

 For the Sauce

-- 1.5 tbsp cornstarch diluted in equal parts water (made into a slurry)
+- 1.5 tbsp cornstarch (**made into a slurry, diluted in equal parts water)

 - Flash marinate the thinly sliced chicken pieces with sesame oil and light soy sauce.
 Now, this is a totally optional step.
 It certainly boosts the flavor of the dish and acts similar to velveting the chicken.